 There weren’t very many foreigners in the first city I lived in China.
 I sometimes was amused when someone would compliment my Chinese even if I hadn’t opened my mouth.
 In other cities where there were more foreigners, I might say a short phrase to a taxi driver and be told that my Chinese was excellent.
 Another time, I had to get the person who was speaking to me to repeat themselves several times because I couldn’t understand what they were saying.
 When I finally figured out that he was complimenting me on my Chinese, we both felt pretty embarrassed.
-So it’s a good rule of thumb that if someone is complimenting you on your language skills, don’t bask in that for too long because often the better compliment is no compliment at all.
+So it’s a good rule of thumb that if someone is praising your language skills, don’t bask in that for too long because often the better compliment is no compliment at all.

 But what does it mean to know a language?
 We might say someone can speak a language if they can hold a conversation.
 But if they can only talk about familiar topics, can we say they know it?
 What about writing?
 Does knowing a language require you to be able to write it as well?
 And to what extent?
 If I can fire off some WeChat messages in Chinese using romanization and the powers of AI, am I really writing?